 Donate or Recycle the Appliances You Never Use

-Un-used kitchen appliances can easily find a new home via donation, consignment or selling online.
-Donating is a fantastic way to declutter and put your tools into someone else's' hands (either to languish in their kitchen cabinet or hopefully, to be used).
+Unused kitchen appliances can easily find a new home via donation, consignment, or selling online.
+Donating is a fantastic way to declutter and put your tools into someone else's hands (either to languish in their kitchen cabinet or hopefully, to be used).
 Find a local charity to donate to such as Habitat for Humanity, your local Goodwill, or a local church or house of worship.
 You can also sell them on eBay or have a garage sale.

 If you’re not sure if you should get rid of an appliance or not, try the box method.
-Put it in a box and store the box out of sight.
+Put it in a box and store it out of sight.
 If in a month you need the appliance, then keep it.
-If you never think about it, then it's time to donate, recycle, or sell it after a few months.
+If you never think about it, then it's time to donate, recycle, or sell it.

 04 of 07